aleslab/psychtoolboxProjects/psychMaster/README.md

-   added function ptbCorgiAnalyzeEachParticipant() that will execute arbitrary analayses on all participants in an experiment Added convience function build2AfcMatrix() that returns a simple matrix Made automatic setting up of the matlab path more robust Enables warnings for matlab legacy random number generators.
+   added function ptbCorgiAnalyzeEachParticipant() that will execute arbitrary analayses on all participants in an experiment Added convience function build2AfcMatrix() that returns a simple matrix Added new buildMatrixFromField to extract any fieldname from datasets and return a matrix Made automatic setting up of the matlab path more robust Enables warnings for matlab legacy random number generators.
-Added new randomization blocking options
+Added new randomization blocking options ptbCorgiDataBrowser now recursively loads files in subdirectories as well. ptbCorgiDataBrowser can now generate code for loading data that can be copy/pasted into scripts Updated overloadOpenPtbCorgiData to handle cell arrays of filenames.

 0.31.0
 Switched to semantic version numbering